Modified Whole Life Insurance Pros, Cons and Benefits

 It carries a great disadvantage, especially if one uses it as an investment.
-Modified full life insurers actually take a lot longer to accumulate the cash value compared to the total life.
+Modified full term life insurers actually take a lot longer to accumulate the cash value compared to the total life.
 As well as allowing you to customize the policy to meet your specific needs.
 Eliminating the price of coverage you do not need.

 Pros of the whole life modified